acagamic/starter-hugo-academic/content/newsletter/05-follow-genre-conventions/index.md

 ---
-title: "Baby Ducks: Why Following Genre Conventions Matters in Video Games"
+title: Why Following Genre Conventions Matters in Video Games
 subtitle: The Acagamic Tip Tuesday \#05

 # Summary for listings and search engines